jaredly/j3/Roadmap.md

 The question is, is it worth the overhead?
 I guess, I could set it up, to allow for command pattern later? idk

+# UP AND DOWN
+So, doing the ups and downs
+means that I need positional info. which means dom nodes which I don't think want them in the main State so I'll have them in like an augmented UIState?

+But other things, like "autocomplete menu" stuff,
+I think I do want to have live in the normal state?

 # What's left for the editor to be a real deal?

 - [ ] I should square off with the Attachment rendering.